TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Detailed Experiment Setups

+Arxiv is another real-world free-text tabular dataset constructed from the RelBench \texttt{rel-arxiv} relational benchmark, which contains metadata and abstracts of arXiv papers.
+We construct a single mixed-type table at the paper level with four numerical columns, one categorical column, and three free-form text columns:

-We sample $5{,}000$ examples in total and split them into a train/real set and a validation set with a 9:1 ratio.
-In addition, we sample another test set of $2{,}250$ examples for downstream utility evaluation.
-During sampling, each model generates a synthetic dataset with the same size as the real set (i.e., $4{,}500$ synthetic samples), and we report distribution fidelity and utility metrics as defined in Appendix~\ref{metric:syntab}.
-Table~\ref{tab:amazon_example} shows an example record.
+We sample $4{,}500$ examples for training and validation and split them into a real training set and a validation set with a ratio of 8:1.
+In addition, we sample another test set of $2{,}000$ examples for downstream utility evaluation.
+During sampling, each model generates a synthetic dataset with the same cardinality as the real training set.
+We report distribution fidelity and downstream utility metrics as defined in Appendix~\ref{metric:syntab}.
+Table~\ref{tab:arxiv_example} shows an example record.